bomonike/bomonike.github.io/learn-chinese.md

    Apple iPhones come with a visual translation feature built into the camera app.

-   <a target="_blank" href="https://www.amazon.com/Timekettle-W4-Interpreter-Real-Time-Translation/dp/B0GT7HN145">$398</a> <a target="_blank" href="https://www.timekettle.co/products/w4-pro-ai-interpreter-earbuds-2026">Timekettle M4 Pro earbuds</a>.
+1. If ear buds don't give you ear pain, <a target="_blank" href="https://www.amazon.com/Timekettle-W4-Interpreter-Real-Time-Translation/dp/B0GT7HN145">$398</a> <a target="_blank" href="https://www.timekettle.co/products/w4-pro-ai-interpreter-earbuds-2026">Timekettle M4 Pro earbuds</a>.
 It understands the context of entire sentences in 13 pairs of languages offline.
+But an internet connection helps with accuracy.

    WARNING: Most translation earbuds have a 2-5 second delay and struggle with background noise or overlapping talk among speakers.

+   For two-way conversations, keep one earbud and give the other one to another person.
+The battery (rated "up to 6 hourse") may not last long enough.

-   For <strong>real-time speech-to-text</strong> with translation during meetings, there are E-ink tablets: $499 8.5" AINote Air2, <a target="_blank" href="https://www.amazon.com/stores/iFLYTEK/page/E9F2D2A8-3FCB-4091-A012-DCFBEA22F09E">$649 10" iFLYTEK AINote</a> with AI Write.
+   NOT RECOMMENDED: For <strong>real-time speech-to-text</strong> with translation during meetings, there are E-ink tablets: $499 8.5" AINote Air2, <a target="_blank" href="https://www.amazon.com/stores/iFLYTEK/page/E9F2D2A8-3FCB-4091-A012-DCFBEA22F09E">$649 10" iFLYTEK AINote</a> with AI Write.

-   Tencent Meeting.
+   Tencent Meeting ???

 1. Learn <a href="#Pinyin">Pinyin</a> to pronounce Chinese names for <a href="#Personal_possessions">Personal possessions</a>.
 When needed, refer to the <a href="#Personal_possessions">list below</a>.
 Learn to pronounce <a href="#Foods">foods</a> or point to my list.
 Home items.